<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 Get your sustainability whitepaper here

-This whitepaper covers Aker BioMarine's sustainable harvesting operations in the pristine Antarctic waters
+This whitepaper covers sustainable krill harvesting operations in Antarctic waters and the practices that support traceability and responsible fisheries management.

 Video